Aama Bombo

-Aama Bombo or Buddhi Maya Lama is a shaman in the Nepalese Tamang tradition.
+Aama Bombo or Buddhi Maya Lama is a shaman in the Nepali Tamang tradition.
 Aama Bombo means "Mother Shaman."
 She is also a member of the International Council of 13 Indigenous Grandmothers (IC13G).

 Biography

 Bombo was born in Melong and later moved to Kathmandu after she was married at age sixteen.
-After suffering convulsions at age 25, she believed that her dead father, who had taught her shamanism as a child, was trying to leave her body.
+Following convulsions at age 25, she believed that her dead father, who had taught her shamanism as a child, was trying to leave her body.
 She began to practice as a faith healer afterwards.
 She is one of the first female shamans among the Tamang people.

 She sees around 60 people a day at the Boudhanath Temple.
-Her work involves removing "bad spirits" from people and she doesn't claim to cure cancer.
+Her work involves removing "bad spirits" from people, and she does not claim to cure cancer.
 She also teaches students about spirituality and faith healing.